YHangL123/House_price_prediction/README.md

 ### GUI Instruction

-For the Visualization:
+For the Visualization GUI:

+* Choose the region from the list
+* Choose the number of bedrooms in the list
+* Slide the scale to set the range for the floor *(DO NOT SET MINIMUN VALUE GREATER THAN MAXIMUN VALUE)
+* Select if you want elevator in the list
+* Select if you want renovation in the list
+* Slide the scale to set the range for the build year *(DO NOT SET MINIMUN VALUE GREATER THAN MAXIMUN VALUE)
-* Select the data on GUI and click "Confirm" botton  *(DO NOT SET MINIMUN VALUE GREATER THAN MAXIMUN VALUE)
+* Slide the scale to set the range for the size *(DO NOT SET MINIMUN VALUE GREATER THAN MAXIMUN VALUE)
+* Click "Confirm" button
 * Review the massage shown in massage box
+* If error massage shown, check the list and don't leave it blank
-* If no error massage shown, click "Get Plots" botton and the results will save as pdf in assigned folder
+* If no error massage shown, click "Get Plots" button and the results will save as pdf in assigned folder
-* Open pdf file saved in assigned folder to see the results

-For the Prediction:
+For the Prediction GUI:

-* Select the data on GUI and click "Confirm" botton  *(DO NOT SET MINIMUN VALUE GREATER THAN MAXIMUN VALUE)
+* Choose the region from the list
+* Choose the number of bedrooms in the list
+* Slide the scale to select the floor you want
+* Select if you want elevator in the list
+* Select if you want renovation in the list
+* Slide the scale to select the year you want
+* Slide the scale to select the size you want
+* Click "Confirm" botton
 * Review the massage shown in massage box
+* If error massage shown, check the list and don't leave it blank
 * If no error massage shown, click "Get Predicts" botton and the results will save as pdf in assigned folder

+### Get Results
 * Open pdf file saved in assigned folder to see the results

 ## Help
+* If error massage shown in GUI, check the list and don't leave it blank.

-Any Error massage shown, Restart Kernel and Run All Cells.
+* Any other error massage shown, Restart Kernel and Run All Cells.

 ## Authors